How to build a sales process: A complete guide with examples

 5. Track the right numbers (KPIs)

 If you can't measure it, you can't improve it.
-Decide which KPIs matter most for your sales process improvement.
+Decide which KPIs matter most for improving your sales process.

 Some examples:

-• Conversion rate between stages: How well your team moves leads forward.
+• Conversion rate between stages: How well your team moves leads through the funnel.

 • Average deal size: Are you targeting the right potential customers?